Our Vision for the future

 Based on what you told us we have identified seven long-term outcomes, which will form the core of our future direction.
 We will plan to achieve these and seek to find innovative ways to work towards them, while keeping our prices as low as possible.

 It is well documented that the water industry faces a number of long term challenges, from population growth and rising customer expectations, to addressing issues of climate change.
 Coupled with this are the more established challenges around customer affordability, water scarcity and diminishing efficiencies.
 As part of its Water 2020 programme, Ofwat has invited stakeholders to make representations about how these challenges are best tackled and to identify the issues associated with delivering changes that meet these challenges head on.
-We have prepared three discussion papers which consider the key questions around the future of the RCV, customer engagement and addressing the challenges of the industry.
+We have prepared several discussion papers which consider the key questions around the future of the Regulatory Capital Value (RCV), customer engagement and addressing the challenges of the industry.
 The papers do not conclude at this stage, but identify areas for further research and analysis to enable the most informed decision to be made for the future of the industry.

 Issues paper - customer engagement and service